scythe410/Below-8B-Sinhala-LLM-Training---RedQueen-Protocol/README.md

 print(answer.strip())
 print("="*50)
 ```
-Made with ❤️ by RQ.
+Made with ❤️ by RQ